silence-laboratories/silent-shard-dkls23-ll/README.md

   straightforward UC analysis.

 # Disclaimer
-- The code does not handle network communication security
+- The code does not handle network communication security.
-- The state struct per request has public and private fields
+- The state struct per request has public and private fields.
-- Presignatures **should** be used only once
+- Presignatures **should** be used only once.
--
+- Proper validating of messages per round is needed.